oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 </tbody>
 </table>

-###

->  author="Michael Rehder" date="2020-12-15T13:33:00Z"
->
-> I still think this is simply a Requirement Type – I can’t see why it isn’t and what advantage there is in calling it something else.

-Relationship Type<span class="comment-end" id="520"></span>
+### <span class="comment-start" id="520" author="Michael Rehder" date="2020-12-15T13:33:00Z">I still think this is simply a Requirement Type – I can’t see why it isn’t and what advantage there is in calling it something else.</span>Relationship Type<span class="comment-end" id="520"></span>

-A Relationship Type is a reusable entity that defines the type of one or more relationships between Node Types or
+A Relationship Type is a reusable entity that defines the type of one or more relationships between Node Types or <span class="comment-start" id="521" author="Michael Rehder" date="2020-12-15T12:12:00Z">There is no relationship type in a node template so why is this stated here?</span>Node Templates<span class="comment-end" id="521"></span>.

->  author="Michael Rehder" date="2020-12-15T12:12:00Z"
->
-> There is no
-> relationship type in a node template so why is this stated
-> here?

-Node Templates<span class="comment-end" id="521"></span>.

 #### Keynames